Ancient Greek coinage: Archaic period (until about 480 BC)

 Ionia, Uncertain city (possibly Kyme, Aeolis) 600–550 BC, Hemiobol.
 Horse head, rough incuse.

-The earliest known electrum coins, Lydian and East Greek coins found under the Temple of Artemis at Ephesus, are currently dated to around 640 BC.
-These coins were issued either by the non-Greek Lydians for their own use or perhaps because Greek mercenaries wanted to be paid in precious metal at the conclusion of their time of service, and wanted to have their payments marked in a way that would authenticate them.
+The earliest known coins are Lydian and East Greek coins found under the Temple of Artemis at Ephesus, dated to around 640 BC.
+These coins were issued either by the non-Greek Lydians for their own use or perhaps because Greek mercenaries wanted to be paid in precious metal, and wanted to have their payments marked in a way that would authenticate them.
 These coins were made of electrum, an alloy of gold and silver that was highly prized and abundant in that area.

 In the middle of the 6th century BC, King Croesus replaced the electrum coins with coins of pure gold and pure silver, called Croeseids.
-The credit for inventing pure gold and silver coinage is attributed by Herodotus to the Lydians:
+Herodotus credits the Lydians with inventing pure gold and silver coinage:

 So far as we have any knowledge, they [the Lydians] were the first people to introduce the use of gold and silver coins, and the first who sold goods by retail.